-Potential endogeneities.
 Degree could be endogenous in our data set.
 Here, the interpretation would be that developers may want to be associated with more successful projects.
 This would make degree endogenous.
-(This is sometimes referred to as the chicken vs. egg issue.)
+(This is sometimes referred to the 'chicken' vs. 'egg' issue.)

-Closeness could also be endogenous under the following scenario: developers may want to work on a particular project so that a developer on that project can "introduce" them to a developer (on another project) who they would like to meet.
-Because our network is a fairly thin one (many projects and relatively few developers) and the average project in our data set has fewer than four contributors to a project in the giant component, it is unlikely that this indirect contact mechanism would play any role.
+Closeness could also be endogenous under the following scenario: developers may want to work on a particular project so that a developer on that project can "introduce" them to a developer (on another project) whom they would like to meet.
+Since our network is a fairly thin one (many projects and relatively few developers) and that the average project in our dataset has less than four contributors to a project in the giant component, it is unlikely that this indirect contact mechanism would play any role.
 It would likely be much easier and much more effective to simply contact the programmer directly.
-Nevertheless, we wish to address this potential endogeneity as well.
+Nevertheless, we wish to address this potential endogeneity as well